 With Google, ease of and user experience has always been key for well-ranked webpages.
 Take this advice when asking for good feedback.
 You don’t want them to work hard or they might change their mind about your business!

 You can also go a step further and give them ideas of what to talk about in their review.
 Providing a template or idea bank can help boost your review details and keyword relevancy.
 Ask them to comment on their experience with your employees, how their house feels after you’ve installed the heating unit, what timeline of service was initiated once they asked for an estimate, etc.

 When asking for online reviews, remind your customers that it will only take a few minutes, you appreciate their time and business, and that you care about your customers.
 To you, your HVAC company is not just a paycheck, but your livelihood.
 You probably don’t see your customers as just invoices, so humanize your company and ask for personal reviews.

 Ask for Genuine Online Reviews

 Never offer to pay for online reviews.
-Getting blocked by Google for this can do more damage to your business and SEO than having zero reviews online.
+Getting blocked by Google for this can do more damage to your business and HVAC SEO campaign than having zero reviews online.
 If a local competitor found out you were discounting services or offering incentives for online reviews, they could report you to Google and lead to harsh penalization of your site within search engine rankings – Google sees this tactic as a major conflict of interest.

 Most true customers will be willing to write about the value of your business – if you are giving them great value in the first place!
 Be candid; your customers understand the slow economic forecast and that you are trying to grow your business.